octimot/StoryToolkitAI/FEATURES.md

 Starting with v0.17.5, you can group transcript segments together so that you can easily select them later if you need to.
 To add segments to groups, select them with V (or CMD/CTRL+Click, or other selection shortcuts) and then press CMD/CTRL+G. To see the group list for each transcript, click CMD/CTRL+G while in the transcription window.
 From there, you can also add group notes for each group.
-For eg. if you group certain segments on a certain topic, you can add your notes on that particular topic in the group notes field.
+For e.g. if you group certain segments on a certain topic, you can add your notes on that particular topic in the group notes field.
 You can also use the groups to select all the segments of a certain character and so on.

 Until v0.19.0, the Update Segments switch seen in the Groups window allows the user to automatically add segments to groups when they select the segments in the Transcription Window. _Note: This will not remove any segments from the group, when they're unselected in the Transcription Window!
-In order to remove segments from the group, you need to update the group (for eg. using CMD/CTRL+G while the group is selected)_
+In order to remove segments from the group, you need to update the group (for e.g. using CMD/CTRL+G while the group is selected)_

 Starting with v0.19.0, the Update segments switch in the Groups window allows the user to automatically update the group segments when they select/deselect the segments in the Transcription Window.
 This will both add or remove segments from the group.

-_Note: the groups are based on time intervals, so if you change the start or end times of segments, they might drift outside of certain groups that they're in.
+_Note: the groups are based on time intervals, so if you change the start or end times of segments, they might drift outside certain groups that they're in.
 Simply click on the group, select the segments and press CMD/CTR+G again to re-add them to the group_

 While performing an advanced search on a transcription, the tool will also look in the group names and notes, and